 In September and October 2008, the counterparty to this interest rate swap, Lehman Brothers Special Financing Inc., and its parent and credit support provider, Lehman Brothers Holdings Inc., each filed for bankruptcy.
 Based on these bankruptcy filings, this cash flow hedge no longer qualifies for hedge accounting.
-Therefore, the change in fair value from September 15, 2008, the last time this hedge was determined to be effective, to December 31, 2008, was \$3.8 million which was recorded in earnings as a "Change in fair value of derivative instrument".
+Therefore, the change in fair value from September 15, 2008, the last time this hedge was determined to be effective, to date, will be recorded in earnings as a "Change in fair value of derivative instrument."
+During the fiscal years 2009 and 2008, change in fair value of derivative instrument totaled \$5.8 million and \$(3.8) million, respectively.

 On September 15, 2008, the Accumulated Other Comprehensive Loss associated with this hedge was \$7.8 million and will be reclassified into earnings (interest expense) over the remaining life of the hedge, which terminates on June 30, 2010.
-During the fiscal year December 31, 2008, \$0.5 million was reclassified and recorded as interest expense.
-During the fiscal year December 31, 2009, we estimated that \$5.4 million will be reclassified and recorded as interest expense.
+During the fiscal years December 31, 2009 and 2008, \$5.4 million and \$0.5 million, respectively, were reclassified and recorded as interest expense.
+During the fiscal year December 31, 2010, we estimate that \$1.9 million will be reclassified and recorded as interest expense.